= Top southern state

 About: North Carolina’s school report cards are an important resource for parents, educators, state leaders, researchers, and others, providing information about school- and district-level data in a number of areas.
 These include student performance and academic growth, school and student characteristics, and many other details.

-About: Dashboard 2030 informs dialogue and catalyzes action to address North Carolina’s economic development challenges and opportunities.
+About: The NC Chamber Dashboard informs dialogue and catalyzes action to address North Carolina’s economic development challenges and opportunities.
 It provides independent and objective data on leading indicators in four critical areas important for state and business competitiveness.

 Adelman, C. (2006).
 The Toolbox Revisited: Paths to Degree Completion From High School Through College.
 Washington, DC: U.S. Department of Education.